-This is a pre-owned 2022 Britannia bullion coin.
+This is a brand new 2023 Britannia bullion coin.
 Struck in 999.9 fineness 24 carat gold, this Royal Mint coin is the first in a new era of ultra-high secure coins.
 The coins will come in a Royal Mint tube if bought in quantities of ten.
 Smaller orders will come loose, but the Britannia coin capsules can be ordered to protect them.

-The four brand new features created with Royal Mint’s cutting edge lasers are;
+The four features created with Royal Mint’s cutting edge lasers are;

 This all adds up to not only the most secure gold coin in history but also the most visually impressive and stunning coin on the market.